danielbodnar/awesome-stars/README.md

 - [NativeScript/NativeScript](https://github.com/NativeScript/NativeScript) - ⚡ Empowering JavaScript with native platform APIs. ✨ Best of all worlds (TypeScript, Swift, Objective C, Kotlin, Java).
 Use what you love ❤️ Angular, Capacitor, Ionic, React, Solid, Svelte, Vue with:
 - [kirmanak/Mealient](https://github.com/kirmanak/Mealient) - An Android client for a self-hosted recipe manager Mealie.
 - [AzeemIdrisi/PhoneSploit-Pro](https://github.com/AzeemIdrisi/PhoneSploit-Pro) - An all-in-one hacking tool to remotely exploit Android devices using ADB and Metasploit-Framework to get a Meterpreter session.
-- [gojue/ecapture](https://github.com/gojue/ecapture) - Capture SSL/TLS text content without a CA certificate using eBPF.
-This tool is compatible with Linux/Android amd64/arm64.
+- [gojue/ecapture](https://github.com/gojue/ecapture) - Capturing SSL/TLS plaintext without a CA certificate using eBPF.
+Supported on Linux/Android kernels for amd64/arm64.
 - [google/comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust.
 - [xbmc/xbmc](https://github.com/xbmc/xbmc) - Kodi is an award-winning free and open source home theater/media center software and entertainment hub for digital media.
 With its beautiful interface and powerful skinning engine, it's available for
 - [appwrite/appwrite](https://github.com/appwrite/appwrite) - Your backend, minus the hassle.